rcpch/epilepsy12-documentation/docs/index.md

 7. Access to magnetic resonance imaging (MRI),
 8. Accuracy of diagnosis,
 9. (a) Discussion of the risks where sodium valproate is used in treatment for girls aged 9 and over, and
    (b) girls and young women prescribed sodium valproate
 10. Comprehensive care plan that is updated and agreed with the patient,
 11. Documented evidence of all key elements of care planning content,
 12. Record of a school individual healthcare plan.

-Clinician User Guide

-Admin User Guide

 Feedback and Feature Requests

-Development